vulgarkittenstudios/devel/README.md

 `npm i`
 `composer install`

-To make use of composer globally you wi;l need to be familliar with the config commands.
+To make use of composer globally you will need to be familliar with the config commands.